dan3lson/marketplace/README.md

-# README
+# Marketplace

-This README would normally document whatever steps are necessary to get the application up and running.
+An API-only Rails app to buy and sell goods.
+Originally developed as a proof-of-concept for authorization via Pundit and CanCancan.

-Things you may want to cover:
+Things to note:

-* Ruby version
+* Ruby version: 2.7.1

-* System dependencies

-* Configuration
+* Rails version: 6.0.3

-* Database creation

-* Database initialization
+* Postgresql database

+To run this repo locally:
+- clone it
+- `bundle install`
+- `rails db:create`
+- `rails db:migrate`
+- `rails db:seed`

-* How to run the test suite
+* Run the lite test suite with `bundle exec rspec`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...